Posted on February 2, 2022

 “Great latitude is allowed in the scope of discovery, and the concept of relevance is broader for discovery purposes than for purposes of admitting evidence at trial.”
 TTX Co. v.
 Whitley, Ill.App.3d, 556 (Ill.
 App.
 Ct.
 1998)

-Then the court should consider whether the effort to obtain that discovery is worth the likely relevant items the discovery might reveal.
+Rather than argue that discovery request is irrelevant to the issues at play, the objecting party should argue that the effort to obtain that discovery is not worth the likely relevant items the discovery might reveal.

 “Even after determining the pretrial discovery request is relevant, however, the circuit court must still balance the needs of truth with the burdens of production through the entry of any protective order appropriate to the action.”
 Brostron v.
 Warmann, 190 Ill.
 App.
 3d 87, 91 (Ill.
 App.
 Ct.
 1989)